Warsh wants change. But will he be able to deliver?

-Interestingly, during the hearing, Warsh carefully avoided distancing himself from Donald Trump.
+Interestingly, during this hearing, Warsh carefully avoided distancing himself from Donald Trump.
 In fact, his rhetoric was somewhat reminiscent of the US President's.
-Donald Trump constantly repeats that all those who came before him were incompetent and that everything must be done differently.
+Donald Trump constantly repeats that everyone who came before him was incompetent and that everything must be done differently.

 Obviously, Warsh did not go as far as Trump.
 However, his criticism of Jerome Powell's tenure remains sharp, whereas incoming Fed chairs typically prioritize continuity.
 "The fatal policy errors made four or five years ago" constitute a legacy that households are still struggling to recover from, he said.
 "Inflation is a choice, and the Fed must take responsibility for it."